Discourse-Aware Graph Networks for Textual Logical Reasoning: Experiment

 \subsubsection{MuTual Dataset}

-Table~\ref{tab:main_mutual} shows the performances of the models on the MuTual dataset.
-The TF-IDF, Dual LSTM \cite{lowe-etal-2015-ubuntu}, SMN \cite{wu-etal-2017-sequential}, and DAM \cite{zhou-etal-2018-multi} conduct semantic text matching between dialogue context and candidate responses by using similarity of feature attention.
+\textbf{Compared Methods. } The TF-IDF, Dual LSTM \cite{lowe-etal-2015-ubuntu}, SMN \cite{wu-etal-2017-sequential}, and DAM \cite{zhou-etal-2018-multi} conduct semantic text matching between dialogue context and candidate responses by using similarity of feature attention.
 According to the recall at positions 1 and 2, these methods select the correct responses by chance.
 The MRRs are also all lower than chance.
 This is not surprising considering the high lexical overlap between the context and the negative responses.
-As for pre-trained LMs, GPT \cite{radford2018improving}, and GPT-2 \cite{radford2019language} perform as poorly as the text-matching methods, indicating that the generative models are inferior on reasoning.
-BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019roberta} shows better performances, especially the RoBERTa-Large model.
-DAGNs further improve their performances.
-The DAGN reaches 84.88 of R@1, 94.70 of R@2, and 93.14 of MRR on MuTual, and reaches 76.30 of R@1, 91.87 of R@2, and 87.94 of MRR on MuTual$^{plus}$.
-It is worth noting that on MuTual$^{plus}$, DAGNs is 3.05 in R@1 and 2.83 in MRR of improvements over the RoBERTa-Large-MC.
-Thus the provided logic structure information and learned logic representation even help the model detect those save responses, which is intuitive since the save responses are logically consistent with the dialogue context.
+For pre-trained LMs, GPT \cite{radford2018improving}, and GPT-2 \cite{radford2019language} perform as poorly as the text-matching methods, indicating that the generative models are inferior in reasoning.
+BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019roberta} show better performances, especially the RoBERTa-Large model. {We also compare with Focal Reasoner \cite{ouyang2021fact} and MDFN \cite{Liu_Zhang_Zhao_Zhou_Zhou_2021}.
+Focal Reasoner is a graph-based model with entity-based nodes and coreference relations.
+MDFN uses multiple attention masks to decouple the contextual representations in utterance-aware and speaker-aware manners, then fuse the representation with a gate. } We follow MDFN to use \robertalarge\ and \electralarge\ as the backbone PLMs for a fair comparison.

+\textbf{Results. } Table~\ref{tab:main_mutual} shows the compared results on the MuTual datasets. { DAGNs surpass the compared methods, including graph-based model and attention mask-based decoupling-fusion network.
+The results demonstrate that our proposed method is effective for less formal text such as multi-turn dialogue. }